kesavanm/handy-tools/README.md

 # handy-tools

 ## Introduction
-Some handy tools for linux/bash environment to make your day to day life easier.These tools help my life with my Trisquel 6.0 GNU/Linux on Lenovo Z460 Ideapad.
+Some handy tools for linux/bash environment to make your day to day life easier.
+These tools help my life with my Trisquel 6.0 GNU/Linux on Lenovo Z460 Ideapad.

 ## Demo